xvrh/localize-with-spreadsheet/README.md

-# NodeJS app to convert a Google Spreadsheet to a localization file
+# Convert a Google Spreadsheet to a localization file

 ## Installation